 However, some other Bible teachers note that there is a problem with this narrative.
 Ben Witherington, a Wesleyan New Testament scholar at Asbury Seminary, argues that the context for Matthew 24:36-44 actually argues for something quite different.
 In this passage, Jesus is drawing a parallel between the days of Noah and the days of the coming of the Son of Man.
 In the Noah story, it was the ungodly neighbors of Noah who were “taken” and swept away by the great floodwaters to perish in judgment while Noah and his family were “left behind” to survive on the ark.
 For Witherington, if you follow the logic that Jesus is using, to be “left behind” is actually a good thing.
 Those who are not “left behind” will undergo judgment, contrary to what traditional Rapture theology teaches, as you will see in Witherington’s following video below.

 What makes this controversy even more complicated is that there are some more sophisticated proponents of Rapture theology who argue that Witherington is indeed correct about how to interpret Matthew 24:36-44, but that he is still wrong about denying the Rapture.
 For example, perhaps the leading intellectual dean of Rapture theology in the latter part of the 20th century was Dallas Theological Seminary’s John F. Walvoord.
-Walvoord had argued that the passage in verses 40-41 is actually about the Second Coming coming after the Great Tribulation, not the Rapture coming before it:
+Walvoord had argued that the passage in verses 40-41 is actually about the judgment to come, at Christ’s Second Coming, after the Great Tribulation, not the Rapture coming before it:

 Then two men will be in the field; one will be taken and one left.
 Two women will be grinding at the mill; one will be taken and one left (ESV).